-Procrustean methods, then, will get us no further than Sisyphist ones; but before leaving the subject I have a word to say to the worse of the two Procrustean schools.
-Birth-controllers, who are above all things 'scientific', ought to know that nature abhors stasis as much as a vacuum.
+Procrustean methods, then, will get us no further than Sisyphist ones; but before leaving the subject I have one further consideration to offer.
+Birth-controllers, who are above all things 'scientific,' ought to know that nature abhors stasis as much as a vacuum.
 Nothing stands still: there must be either progress or retrogression.
 There is no such thing as an optimum population: it must rise or fall.
 And if the falling process once begins it is difficult, if not impossible, to stop, as France has learnt to her cost.
 If the anti-populationists have their way, I can envisage a time when the aged will so outnumber the young as to be an intolerable burden to them.
 There will be no 'unemployment problem' then: only overwork, and perhaps scarcity.